MaxTkachuk03/loopcare-frontend-local/README.md

 # LeanOnMe Application

+## Prerequisites - UPDATE OCT 9

+1. Make sure you have Java 17
+   - On Mac this version works - openjdk 17.0.12 2024-07-16
+2. Make sure you have gradle version 7
+   - On Mac this version works - Gradle 7.6.4

 ## Getting Started

 Project was set up and developed with flutter version 3.24.0 and Xcode Version 15.4 (15F31d)